 What sleeping setup do you have?

 I have a 2010 Hyundai Santa Fe.
 I folded the back seats down and built a sleeping platform on one side of the interior to make the trunk/cargo space level.
-I used a memory foam mattress, a summer weight goose-down comforter, -15-degree sleeping bag (way too warm) for cold nights, and two very cozy feather pillows.
+I used a memory foam mattress, a summer weight goose-down comforter, a -15-degree sleeping bag (way too warm) for cold nights, and two very cozy feather pillows.

 I still had space for a cooler, rinse kit, large Tupperware, and an additional duffle bag for clothing.
-I stored toiletries items in a seatback storage organizer and used magnetic mesh coverings over my sunroof for airflow at night.
+I stored toiletry items in a seatback storage organizer and used magnetic mesh coverings over my sunroof for airflow at night.

 I also have a storage compartment built into my car’s cargo space where I kept most provisions and kitchen/cooking items.

 What did you eat?